-Charm, stories, humor, insightful songs, sweet voice, and dazzling guitar ability.” ~ BBC Radio Belfast
+“Charm, stories, humor, insightful songs, sweet voice, and dazzling guitar ability.” ~ BBC Radio Belfast

 LaMotte suspended his eighteen-year music career at its peak in 2008 to pursue his other passion by accepting a Rotary World Peace Fellowship to study International Relations, Peace and Conflict Resolution at the University of Queensland in Brisbane, Australia.
-As part of that study, he also spent three months in rural Andhra Pradesh, India working with a Gandhian development organization.
+As part of that study, he also spent time in rural Andhra Pradesh, India working with a Gandhian development organization.